New videos of the Sciarrino Caprices

 During this past month, I made videos of the Six Caprices for violin by Salvatore Sciarrino.
 I’m very proud of them and I hope you’ll listen and watch.
 They’re very beautiful music.

-My interpretation of Sciarrino’s harmonics is that they mean different things as written: some just produce noise and some are harmonics that will sound as pitches, which give the music a radiance and elements of melody rather than an ongoing pile-on of gestures.
+My interpretation of Sciarrino’s harmonics is that some produce noise and some are harmonics that will sound as pitches, which give the music a radiance and elements of melody rather than a pile of gestures.

 Youtube playlist of all six Caprices isĀ here.